gingerchew/eleventy-plugin-target-safe/README.md

 | follower | boolean | false | `rel="nofollower"` useful for blogs that don't want site crawlers to follow outbound links. |
 | referrer | boolean | false | `rel="noreferrer"` [Read more here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/noreferrer).

+## Considerations

+The world of web development is constantly changing.
+It is entirely possible you are writing code with a bias from someone who read a StackOverflow question 10 years ago, and that code is now in the browser and you just don't know it.
+That's why I wanted to include these two articles that talk specifically about what the `rel="noopener"` attribute does, and come from sources that are reliable.

+Check out this [article](https://jakearchibald.com/2016/performance-benefits-of-rel-noopener/) by Jake Archibald.
+There is also this note on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/noopener), that in browsers today, adding `target="_blank"` implicitly adds `rel="noopener"`.

 ## Future